- paddle. kthvalue ( x, k, axis=None, keepdim=False, name=None )

 keepdim (bool, optional) – Whether to keep the given axis in output.
 If it is True, the dimensions will be same as input x and with size one in the axis.
 Otherwise the output dimentions is one fewer than x since the axis is squeezed.
 Default is False.

-name (str, optional) – Name for the operation (optional, default is None).
-For more information, please refer to Name.
+name (str, optional) – For details, please refer to Name.
+Generally, no setting is required.
+Default: None.

 tuple(Tensor), return the values and indices.
 The value data type is the same as the input x.
 The indices data type is int64.